pola-rs/polars-xdt/README.md

 ----------

 Single-threaded performance is:
-- about on par with NumPy (but more flexible)
+- about on par with NumPy
 - at least an order of magnitude faster than pandas.

+but note that Polars will take care of parallelisation for you.

-Check the https://www.kaggle.com/code/marcogorelli/polars-business for some comparisons.
+Check out https://www.kaggle.com/code/marcogorelli/polars-business for some comparisons.